jbtiglao/about-the-weather/README.md

   ---
   ## Description

  This is a weather dashboard that retrieves weather data for cities.
-It shows the city's current weather condition and five-day forecast using OpenWeather API.
+It shows the searched city's current weather condition and five-day forecast using OpenWeather API.
 It uses `localStorage` to store any persistent data.
 It runs in a browser and features dynamically updated HTML and CSS.

   ### Interface
  This application has the following interface: